peteroupc/html3dutil/doc/extras_curvetube.CurveTube.md

 <a name='extras_curvetube_CurveTube_evaluate'></a>
 ### module:extras/curvetube~CurveTube#evaluate(u, v)

-Generates a point on the extruded tube from the given u- and v-coordinates.
+Generates a point on the extruded tube from the specified u- and v-coordinates.

 #### Parameters